 A struct that defines the IndexOperator to use against a column for a lookup value.
-Used only by the IndexClause in the get_indexed_slices method.
+Used by the IndexClause in the get\indexed\slices method and by KeyRange.

 Attribute Туре Defau It Requir ed Description column_na me binary n/a Y The column name to against which the operator and value will be applied ор IndexOperat or n/a Y The IndexOperator to use.
 Currently only EQ is supported for direct queries, but other IndexExpression structs may be created and passed to IndexClause value binary n/a Υ The value to be compared against the column value